- Why go Greek?

 Sororities at Willamette offer a wide range of social programs and activities for affiliated members.
 Organized social events include formal dances, theme functions, Parent's Weekends, chapter dinners, and chapter retreats.

-At WU, each sorority chapter maintains a responsible social policy monitored by each sorority's respective national headquarters.
+At Willamette, each sorority chapter maintains a responsible social policy monitored by each sorority's respective national headquarters.
 Enjoyable social experiences are promoted in safe environments.

 7. How can so many women in one chapter get along?